miletcxl/improved_dCTIDH/README.md

 # Overview

 ## Building
-We tested our code with gcc-12 on Debian 12.
+We tested our code with GCC 12 on Debian 12.
 Furthermore, the implementation makes use of the ADX (ADOX and ADCX) instructions, so you need an Intel Broadwell/AMD ZEN CPU or newer.

 ```sh
 # Only necessary first time (generally)